Overview

 3. Dehydration

 Drinking insufficient fluids can result in dehydration.
-Moreover, the body can lose fluid too quickly in case of excessive vomiting or diarrhea, excessive sweating, urination, infections, malnutrition or intensive burns.
+Moreover, the body can lose fluid too quickly in case of excessive vomiting or diarrhea, excessive sweating, urination, infections, malnutrition, or intensive burns.

 4. Infections

-Bacterial Infection including strep throat, pneumonia or lyme disease may or may not be accompanied by a fever but can present with a sore throat and body aches or chills.
+Bacterial Infection, including strep throat, pneumonia, or Lyme disease, may or may not be accompanied by a fever but can present with a sore throat and body aches or chills.

 Chills are again caused by the activation of the inflammatory response as the body attempts to kill the bacteria.